sandyamadhavan/NLP-on-US-presidential-speeches/README.md

 ‘State_union_part2.txt’ contains the presidential address delivered between the years 1946 and 2016

 These files are a part of project Gutenberg.
 Gutenberg Corpus is gratis, libre, and completely without cost to readers.
 Content from Gutenberg corpus can be accessed via their respective URLs for further processing.
 Here, the afore mentioned files were copied from the Gutenberg website and provided as txt files.

 Tasks carried out are listed below
 Analysis 1: Analysis of State of the Union Addresses dataset: Part1(1790 and 1860)
 a) List of top 50 words by frequency (normalized by the length of the document)

 b) List of top 50 bigrams by frequencies

 c) List of top 50 bigrams by their Mutual Information scores (using min frequency 5)

 Analysis 2: Analysis of State of the Union Addresses dataset: Part2 (1946 and 2016)
 a) List of top 50 words by frequency (normalized by the length of the document)

 b) List of top 50 bigrams by frequencies

 c) List of top 50 bigrams by their Mutual Information scores (using min frequency 5)

 Comparison on Analysis 1 and Analysis 2:

-Comparison of results from text 1 and text 2 based on the use of the language Problems with the word or bigram lists found and possible solutions Comparison of top 50 bigrams by frequency and top 50 bigrams scored by Mutual Information Interpretations
+a)Comparison of results from text 1 and text 2 based on the use of the language

+b)Problems with the word or bigram lists found and possible solutions

+c)Comparison of top 50 bigrams by frequency and top 50 bigrams scored by Mutual Information

+d)Interpretations